jimueller/jmmr.dev/content/notes/react-query.md

 - `cacheTime` - how long data will remain in memory, defaults to 5 minutes -- assuming after 5 minutes reverts to `loading` etc
 - Triggers
     - Query is fetch when component mounts (isLoading)
-    - On window focus, stale queries are re-fetched (i.e. when switching back to browser tab, etc). `refetchONWindowFocus` defaults to `true`
+    - On window focus, stale queries are re-fetched (i.e. when switching back to browser tab, etc). `refetchOnWindowFocus` defaults to `true`
     - On network re-connect - if network connection is lost, will re-fetch, `refetchOnReconnect` defaults to `true`
     - Interval - `refetchInterval` - re-fetches even if cache is still `fresh` - use case for rapidly changing data (stock ticker or messages?)
 - Invalidate cache after mutation

+## Error Handling

+- Must be a promise rejection
+- `fetch` only rejects on 5xx, axios is cool though (and has a config option for which status codes throw)

+### Retries

+Retries only happen when re-fetches, if initial fetch fails, query goes into `status='error'` immediately.
+Defaults to 3 retries with exponential backoff, should be good for most use cases, can be overridden with `retry` and `retryDelay` configs.

+### ErrorBoundary

+Use react's error boundaries to make handling errors much easier.
+Supported by react-query with the `useErrorBoundary:true` config.
+Check out `react-error-boundary` package.

+### onError callback

+Do whatever you need to in the callback, such as logging, tracing, or showing an ephemeral error message.

+### Using cached data

+Cached data is not updated or cleared on an error, so if your use case permits, you can show the cached data along with an error message.
+This is not compatible with `ErrorBoundary`